pykeen/pykeen/docs/source/tutorial/running_ablation.rst

-We set the number of HPO iterations for each experiment to 2 using the argument ``n_trials``, set a ``timeout`` of 300 seconds (the HPO will be terminated after ``n_trials`` or ``timeout`` seconds depending on what occurs first), the ``metric`` to optimize, define whether the metric should be maximized or minimized using the key ``direction``, define random search as HPO algorithm using the key ``sampler``, and finally define that we do not use a pruner for pruning unpromising trials (note that we use early stopping instead).
+We set the number of HPO iterations for each experiment to 2 using the argument ``n_trials``, set a ``timeout`` of 300 seconds (the HPO will be terminated after ``n_trials`` or ``timeout`` seconds depending on what occurs first), the ``metric`` to optimize, define whether the metric should be maximized or minimized using the argument ``direction``, define random search as HPO algorithm using the argument ``sampler``, and finally define that we do not use a pruner for pruning unpromising trials (note that we use early stopping instead).

 To measure the variance in performance, we can additionally define how often we want to re-train and re-evaluate the best model of each ablation-experiment using the arguments ``best_replicates``: